- Written by Dr.Mehmet Demircioglu

 FUT fits fewer modern expectations because the donor cost is permanent

-Most modern patients want a natural result, a donor area that remains cosmetically acceptable, and the freedom to keep shorter hairstyles if they choose.
-This combination of expectations is one of the main reasons FUE became dominant.
+They want a natural recipient result, a donor area that remains cosmetically acceptable, and freedom to keep shorter hairstyles if they choose.
+FUT can still create natural recipient area work when the surgery is performed well, but the donor cost is different.

-FUT can still achieve natural recipient area work if the surgery is performed well, but the donor cost is different.
-Many patients today are less willing to accept a linear scar as part of that cost.
+Many people today are less willing to accept a linear scar as part of that cost.
 That is understandable.

-I consider FUT a legitimate hair transplant method with historical importance and real surgical value in selected cases.
 But it is not my default choice for most patients.
-In my own practice, I generally use planning based on FUE because it fits better with how I think about donor management, future flexibility, and visible donor evidence.
+In my own practice, I generally plan around FUE because it fits better with donor management, visible donor evidence, future flexibility, and the way many patients want to wear their hair later.

+I try to preserve as much future freedom as possible.
 Once a linear scar is formed, that freedom narrows.
-That is an important reason I lean away from FUT in routine modern practice.
+That is the main reason I lean away from FUT in routine modern practice.

 Questions to ask before agreeing to FUT

-A patient considering FUT needs direct answers before committing to the operation, because the most important details are usually not the marketing words but the surgical responsibilities behind them.
+Someone considering FUT needs direct answers before committing to the operation, because the most important details are usually not the marketing words but the surgical responsibilities behind them.

-Before accepting FUT, make sure you understand who removes the strip, who closes the wound, how tension will be minimized, why the donor area is suitable for strip surgery, what hairstyle limits may remain after healing, and why the clinic is recommending FUT for this specific case.
+Before accepting FUT, make sure you understand who removes the strip, who closes the wound, how closure tension will be minimized, why the donor area is suitable for strip surgery, and what hairstyle limits may remain after healing.

-Also ask whether FUT is truly being recommended because it is the best long-term plan for the patient, or because the clinic is simply more comfortable with it operationally.
-These are not the same thing.
+Also ask why FUT is being recommended for this specific case.
+Is it truly the best long-term plan for your donor area, or is the clinic simply more comfortable with strip surgery operationally?

+The method should serve the person having surgery.
 Do not accept pressure toward a method simply because it fits the clinic’s habits, staffing structure, or technical comfort zone.

 FUT and FUE can be combined only with a lifetime donor plan